 Overview

-Anton Kern Gallery is pleased to announce The Turquoise Agenda, New York-based artist Kamrooz Aram’s solo exhibition at WINDOW.
-Please join us to toast the artist at the opening reception on Friday, May 9th from 6-8pm, as part of Tribeca Gallery Night.
+Anton Kern Gallery is pleased to present The Turquoise Agenda, New York-based artist Kamrooz Aram’s solo exhibition at WINDOW.

 The exhibition carefully considers the storefront space’s function as display.
 Drawing on his interest in museum design, the artist approaches the window as a public vitrine.
 Combining painting, sculpture and collage, he creates an interdependence between object, display and architecture, demonstrating the significance of design in affecting the interpretation of art.